ensdomains/ens-contracts/contracts/wrapper/README.md

 `renew()` indirectly extends the expiry of a .eth name by renewing the name inside the .eth registrar.

 `setExpiry()` extends the expiry of any name.
-It can only be called by the owner of the name, and only if `CAN_EXTEND_EXPIRY` has been burned by the parent.
+It can only be called by the owner of the name or the owner of the parent name.
+When called by the owner of the name, the `CAN_EXTEND_EXPIRY` fuse must have already been burned by the parent.

 ## Fuses